MatMasIt/notesArchive/latest/Inglese/2022/aprile/lunedì_4/13_06_00/appunti.md

 beauty is higher than genious istelf, needs no explaination

-herny wotton is claming
+herny wotton is claiming that beauty is better than genious, needs no explaination
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODI3MjI4NDgsMTY0NDI0NjQ1NywtMT
+eyJoaXN0b3J5IjpbLTExNzM1ODk5MzEsMTY0NDI0NjQ1NywtMT
 EzMDA3MjI0Nl19
 -->